andremvsramos/Folder-Synchronizer/README.md

 # Folder Synchronizer Project

 A Python application for synchronizing the contents of a source directory with a backup directory.
-This repository contains two versions of the project: One-Way synchronization and Two-Way synchronization with a planned recovery system.
+This repository contains two versions of the project: One-Way synchronization and Two-Way synchronization with an integrated recovery system.

 1. [Overview](#overview)
 2. [Versions](#versions)